 Understanding the changing dynamics of industrial silver consumption and silver scrap supply is essential for determining long-term valuations of the metal rather than short-term yearly price signals.
 This means industrial silver consumption and scrap supply haven’t impacted the silver price as much as the price of oil.

 As we can see in the chart above, the price of silver paralleled the spikes in the oil price.
 Thus, the silver price was based more on the volatile oil price rather than on supply and demand fundamentals in the silver market.
 However, it is important to know how the individual silver supply and demand sector fundamentals are changing over an extended period.

 For example, Net Government silver sales supplemented the market for many years:

 While Central Banks sold a lot of silver into the market, the extra supply didn’t impact the silver price as much as the surging oil price.
 Although, the important factor to understand about the liquidation of Central Bank silver stocks is that most of this supply has already been sold into the market.
 According to the data from the 2017 World Silver Survey, Central Banks didn’t sell any silver into the market over the past three years.

 Here are three important takeaways from the chart above:

 - Central Banks supplemented the market with much-needed silver, but this supply is now mostly depleted

-- Central Bank silver sales should not be a fundamental used to determine a short-term silver price, rather to show how the lack of future government supply will impact the market.
+- Central Bank silver sales should not be fundamentally used to determine a short-term silver price, but rather to show how the lack of future government supply will impact the market.

 - Central Banks held a great deal of old official silver coins as stocks for decades.
 The United States had the most, but this was liquidated decades ago.
 The remaining official stocks were held by a few Central Banks, such as China, Russia, and India.
 These three governments were the primary source of Central Bank silver sales for the past two decades.
 However, that supply has been severely depleted and will no longer supplement the market in the future as it did in the past.